sporti1703/appdev-partner-technical-forum/app-2-cloud/README.md

 	a2c-export completed successfully (exit code = 0)
 	[oracle@localhost bin]$

-Verify that the Export tool completed successfully (exit code is 0).
+Verify that the Export tool completed successfully (exit code has to be 0).
 Also note the name of the generated JSON file.

 Address any problems described in the Error Messages section of the Export tool output.
 Then run the Export tool again.
 You can also view the activity report as an HTML file.
 The report’s file name and location are included in the Export tool output.